 Because these are public, quickly resolving negative social media comments can build trust and goodwill with current and prospective customers.

 Assign one person to manage social media feedback — you, or a trusted staff member — and agree how you’ll respond to certain types of complaint.
-Only delete complaints that are abusive or otherwise offensive, but first ask for contact details so you can look into the complaint.
+Only delete complaints that are abusive or otherwise offensive, but first ask for contact details so you can investigate the complaint.

 Follow these steps when a complaint or bad review comes in: